There is a problem at the JROTC level that has nothing to do with drill- “Education is key!”

 All service JROTCs strictly forbid the wear of any item that an Active Duty, Reserve or National Guard member wears.
 This includes several colors of berets, ribbons, medals, job qualification badges, wings, tabs, etc. JROTC cadets cannot and should not wear any of these items because they are not in the military.
-Period.
+The exception to this is if a JROTC enlists and finishes Basic Training before graduating high school.
 The same goes for my Cookie.
 Yes, it is not mine specifically, but as I stated earlier, I have a certain attachment to the BHG.

 If your JROTC unit cadets wear any kind of military service item, please stop right now.
 Your integrity is now at stake, by reading this article, you now know that if you are wearing a BHG cookie or any other device it is absolutely wrong.